rust-lang/mdBook/book-example/src/format/config.md

 to `rustdoc`.

 The Markdown renderer is included with `mdbook` but disabled by default.
-Enable it by adding an emtpy table to your `book.toml` as follows:
+Enable it by adding an empty table to your `book.toml` as follows:

 ```toml
 [output.markdown]